-However, the real challenge with these sheets is the availability.
-They are not as popular as cotton sheets.
+However, the real challenge with these sheets is availability.
+They are not as common as cotton sheets.

 Cotton, on the other hand, is available almost everywhere.
-Cotton sheets are comfortable, smooth, soft, and even gets better over time.
+Cotton sheets are comfortable, smooth, soft, and even get better over time.

-There’s also a wide selection of cotton sheets that can comply with one’s needs and preference.
-As they are typically cheap in price, everyone can afford it.
+There’s also a wide selection of cotton sheets that can comply with one’s needs and preferences.
+As they are typically cheap in price, everyone can afford a cotton sheet set.

-However, it isn’t as hypoallergenic as Tencel which may trigger skin irritations.
+However, they are not as hypoallergenic as Tencel Lyocell sheets and may trigger skin irritations.